Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 3. Colorectal Cancer

-• In nine cases, patients reported tumor reduction, remission, or disease stabilization.
+• Sixteen cases, patients reported tumor reduction, remission, or disease stabilization.

-• The most striking outcome was from a patient with stage IV colorectal cancer achieving no evidence of disease (NED) status after integrating fenbendazole with conventional therapies and dietary modifications.
+• The most striking outcome was from a patient with stage IV colorectal cancer (metastatic colon cancer) achieving no evidence of disease (NED) status after integrating fenbendazole with conventional therapies and dietary modifications.

 4. Pancreatic Cancer

-• Eight cases involved pancreatic cancer, an aggressive malignancy with limited treatment options.
+• Eleven cases involved pancreatic cancer, an aggressive malignancy with limited treatment options.

 • While outcomes were generally less pronounced than in other cancers, one patient with advanced pancreatic cancer experienced prolonged survival (beyond two years) after initiating fenbendazole, a rare occurrence for this disease.